 NARF represented the Nez Perce Tribe in Idaho in its water rights claims in the Snake River Basin Adjudication (SRBA)—both litigation and settlement phases—for more than 16 years.
 The Final Unified Decree, which closed the SRBA adjudication and approved all water rights set forth in the related agreement, was signed on August 25, 2014.

-NARF then represented the Tribe in negotiations with the United States, the State, and private water interests to draft the Final Unified Decree, which was the capstone document closing the SRBA adjudication.
-This process included numerous drafts of the Final Unified Decree with an eye toward resolving all objections to the text.
+NARF then represented the Nez Perce Tribe in negotiations with the United States, Idaho, and private water interests to draft the Final Unified Decree.
+Filed in August 2014, it was the capstone document closing the SRBA adjudication.
+Read the full text of the decree.More Cases